roundrobin/cucubic/README.md

 of interaction in the context of OLAP.
 The three-dimensional arrangement of the data in the form of a cube and the implementation of OLAP operators such as slice, dice and pivoting are useful illustrations of future user interfaces in the field of business applications.
 The WebGL engine used in this project is [three.js](https://github.com/mrdoob/three.js/) of the incredible Mr.Doob.
+Besides thats, credits to Raimonds Simanovskis the creator of the amazing [mondrian-olap jruby](https://github.com/rsim/mondrian-olap) wrapper, which i used.

 ======================